 Notably, the analysis provokes a wider reevaluation of the values of simplicity in the play scholarship.
 Unlike the stories where innovation in play is equated with a growing level of technological complexity, spintop play has shown the capability of minimal material formations in creating rich, sustained and diverse play experiences.
 Theoretical interest in this type of play enables researchers to challenge conceptions of novelty, efficiency and development in play design, but to pay attention to the precarious dynamics of relations that render play its perpetually vital energy.

-This paper will help towards a more inclusive and subtle view of play by reclaiming simple toys as objects that are subject to theoretical inquiry.
-It implies that the play scholarship need not forego traditional forms of play by adopting new forms, but through the broadening of analytic tools that identify how different play materials, both simple and complex, sustain the fundamental processes through which play is experienced, negotiated and meaningful.
-By so doing, the study establishes the worthiness of studying neglected forms of play as reflections into the timelessness of play itself.
+The manuscript has been consistently improved in terms of conceptual clarity, theoretical placement and academic soundness but still retains the original ideas and central line or argument.
+Through definition of its concept and theory, scope and limitations are made clear; the analysis of play processes is honed to more sharply define spintop play as an independent, process-based and embodied form of play in relation to modern play theory.
+The paper responds to reviewers and the editor meticulously, and is a much stronger article that emphasizes rather materiality, embodiment, play as emerging experience and looks like a thoroughly sound contribution - more coherent, more focused on theoretical foundation.

 References